ibm-cloud-docs/solution-tutorials/vpc-globally-available.md

 - Check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage VPC resources.
 For a list of required permissions, see [Granting permissions needed for VPC users](/docs/infrastructure/vpc/vpc-user-permissions.html).

 - You need an SSH key to connect to the virtual servers.
 If you don't have an SSH key, see the [instructions for creating a key](/docs/infrastructure/vpc/getting-started.html#prerequisites).

+- Cloud Internet Services requires you to own a custom domain so you can configure the DNS for this domain to point to Cloud Internet Services name servers.
+If you do not own a domain, you can buy one from a registrar such as [godaddy.com](http://godaddy.com/).

 ## Create VPCs, subnets and VSIs
 {: #create-infrastructure}